Cookie Preferences

 When we carry out a credit search, this will be recorded on your credit file.
 Other lenders may see this, and we may also see searches carried out by other lenders.

 If you apply jointly with another person, or confirm a financial association (for example, a spouse, partner, or business partner), your records may be linked.
+These links may remain until you or the other person request that they are removed, subject to providing appropriate evidence.

 You can find more information about CRAs in the Credit Reference Agency Information Notice (CRAIN), including: